10 Ways To Get People To Opt-In To Your Text Program

 - Integrate with social media.
 Integrating SMS into your social media campaigns is another great way to build up subscribers.
 Send out a mass text on TextMarks and have it auto-post to Twitter.
 Or promote your text call-to-action on Facebook, Instagram or Pinterest.
 You can even add our sign-up widget to your Facebook page so people can opt-in directly.

 - Make your call-to-action clear!
 Keep it simple.
-Ask people to text your keyword to 41411 and let them know what they will get.
+Ask people to text your keyword to a short code and let them know what they will get.
 Don’t add quotes or brackets around your keyword and if possible, show a picture of a phone showing where to type the keyword and where to put in the short code.

 - Be patient.
 Building your mobile database takes time and in most cases, does not happen overnight.
 Patience and a good strategy of integrating SMS into all your marketing channels are all you need to make your text campaign a success.
 And some help from a TextMarks Customer Success Manager helps too – so give us a call at 800-696-1393.